journey-js/journey/README.md

 ### Navigate Programmatically

-We can navigate to another route programmatically with the method *journey.goto(path);
+We can navigate to another route programmatically with the method *journey.goto(path, options);

 For example:
 ```js